 2010

-Apple launches the iPad – puts the web in your hands
+Apple launches the iPad - putting the web properly into people’s hands.

 Zoomatelo redesign